 What are the tips and coaching 'tricks' to produce a better backhand?

-I have seen and heard so many different theories on how to coach it I could write a book just on badminton backhands!
+I have seen and heard so many different theories on how to coach it I could write a book just about badminton backhands!

-Everyone seems to want a better badminton backhand and maybe with good reason.
-It's an important stroke, especially if you want to play singles.
+Everyone seems to want a better badminton backhand and maybe with good reason

-When I was younger I was taught a technique that at the time seemed correct, however, it was fundamentally flawed.
-The technique worked in practice but fell apart in competition.
+When I was younger I was taught a technique that at the time seemed correct, however, it was fundamentally flawed

 1 Technique tips that work on court